During and after radiotherapy

 Review appointment during radiotherapy

-If your radiotherapy is longer than a single treatment (fraction), you should have a review appointment with the skins advanced practice radiographer.
+If your radiotherapy is longer than a single treatment (fraction), you should have a review appointment with the skin advanced practice radiographer.

-This review appointment is to check how you’re managing with the radiotherapy, and give you advice on how to look after your skin and any dressings you have.
-They can also discuss pain management with you if needed.
+This review appointment is to check how you’re managing with the radiotherapy, side effects, and to give you advice about how to look after your skin, including dressings if needed.

 This appointment should be included in the appointment list given to you on your first day of radiotherapy.
 Please ask the treatment radiographers if it’s not on your appointment list.